harlamism/IdaClu/README.md

 - feat_microcode_new
 - feat_python3
 - feat_undo
+  ...
 ```

-Before script execution, these fields are guaranteed to be initialized with values.
+Before script execution, these fields are guaranteed to be initialized.
 You can refer to the full list in the ***output window*** of ***IDA***.
 Right under the ***banner*** there will be ***ENVIRONMENT*** section with the dump of current values.

 ### Custom Input